dataforseo/TypeScriptClient/docs/classes/LocalPackSerpElementItem.md

 > `optional` **rating**: [`RatingInfo`](RatingInfo.md)

-Defined in: main.ts:32904
+Defined in: main.ts:32912

-the item’s rating
+the element’s rating
 the popularity rate based on reviews and displayed in SERP

 #### Implementation of